Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 The Puritan laws are no longer followed, but the tradition continues.

 Instead of having a certain food for designated days, some people have intentional meals on certain days.
 For instance, they might decide not to eat meat on a day of the week.
 They call it "meatless Monday."
-The alliteration helps them remember that is the day the family agreed on.
+The alliteration helps them remember that it is the day the family agreed on.

 In fact, Meatless Monday is an international campaign that reminds people to eat healthy by avoiding meat on the first workday of the week.